teddymacn/ml_in_action_study_notes/README.md

     - pandas - to simplify test data loading
     - pydotplus - for graphviz based plotting, e.g. tree plotting
     - sklearn - the high level machine learning framework to demo with
+    - theano - for running neural network demos in GPU for part 2

 ## Chapters